jpoon/hubot-bender/README.md

 You'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-    hubot-bender>
+    bender>

 Then you can interact with hubot-bender by typing `hubot-bender help`.

-    hubot-bender> hubot-bender help
+    bender> bender help
-    hubot-bender animate me <query> - The same thing as `image me`, except adds [snip] hubot-bender help - Displays all of the help commands that hubot-bender knows about.
+    bender animate me <query> - The same thing as `image me`, except adds [snip] bender help - Displays all of the help commands that bender knows about.
     ...

 ### Configuration